 In my experience, Christianity has increasingly tended to preach the “disincarnate word,” (a term borrowed from Thomas Merton) that is, to reduce Christ to formal abstract concepts that ordinary people no longer find expressive of the intuition behind their everyday experiences.
 Yes, there has to be theology, and theology has to be abstract, at least to a degree.
 But the theologian should not be dealing with a cold “disincarnation” which is a mental Christ that is no longer perceptible to her when she meets her fellow person.
 Bad theology is when Christ is set up against being human, and regards all flesh and blood persons as “not Christ.”
 Indeed, much bad theology assumes that many persons, classes of people, nations, and races, are in fact “anti-Christ.”
 Arbitrarily dividing persons according to their conformity to our limited mental Christ and deciding on this basis that most persons are “anti-Christ” repeated shows up in our theology.
 It begs the question, should we not, instead of questioning humankind, question our theology instead?
 Any theology that ends in lovelessness cannot be Christian.
 It is this intuition that guides us to answer that we are “spiritual, but not religious.”

-To begin with, “the world” does not need Christian apologetics (systemic attempts to justify the Christian faith).
-Having been outside the Church for much of my adult life, I have lived quite well without these defenses for the faith before I started to go to church again.
+To begin with, “the world” does not need Christian apologetics, i.e. systemic attempts to justify the Christian faith.
+Having been on the fringe of churches for much of my adult life, I have lived quite well without these defenses for the faith before I started to go to church again.
 The world has no need for Christian explanations of the world.
-Such apologetics explains for its own satisfaction, not the world.
+Such apologetics explains for its own satisfaction, not for the world’s satisfaction.
 That is why it is absurd to approach the world with what seems to be merely a new tactic and a new plea of sincerity – a “religionless religion” that cheerfully agrees that “God is dead.”

-However, a person of faith will recognize precisely that the Christian is “not of this world.” she is freed from its particular myths, idolatries, and confusions by her Christian faith.
+However, a person of faith will recognize precisely that the Christian is “not of this world.”
+In other words, she is freed from its particular myths, idolatries, and confusion by her Christian faith.
 Her first mission is to live that freedom in whatever way that God gives her to live it.
-The Christ she testifies (whether by word or silence) is the Christ of Christian freedom, Christian autonomy, and Christian independence from the arrogant demands and claims of the world as an illusion.
+The Christ to whom she testifies (whether by word or silence) is the Christ of Christian freedom, Christian autonomy, and Christian independence from the arrogant demands and claims of the world as an illusion.
 Certainly, the Christian is not free from nature or human society.
 But she ought to be free from the psychological determinisms, obsessions, and myths of a mendacious, greedy, lustful, and murderous “worldly” society.
+In this way, she truly is an existentialist.
 It is this society that is governed precisely by the love of money, and the unjust, arbitrary use of power.
 Does such a world need God?
 Of course not!

-The most valid intuition of the “religionless religion” is their awareness that the vast majority of people today, i.e., those who “cannot believe”, are encountering Christ, even though they cannot adjust to the idea that life acquires meaning only when one “joins the Church”.
+The most valid intuition of the “religionless religion” is the awareness that the vast majority of people today, i.e., those who “cannot believe”, are encountering Christ, even though they cannot adjust to the idea that life acquires meaning only when one “joins the Church”.
 The Christ they encounter is not the Christ of theology or Christian devotion or art.
 It is not the Christ of “Christian civilization,” literature, ethics, or philosophy.
-The encountered Christ is anonymous and unknown who comes in merciful hiddenness to the distraught pilgrim, as He did to the travelers to Emmaus (Luke 24: 13 – 35).
-I agree with this intuition, not on theological grounds, but intuition and experience.
+The encountered Christ is anonymous and unknown, a personal “presence” who comes in merciful hiddenness to the distraught pilgrim, as He did to the travelers to Emmaus (Luke 24: 13 – 35).
+I agree with this intuition, not only on theological grounds but also by intuition and experience.
 There is a presence of Christ to the unbeliever, especially in our day, and this presence is perhaps the deepest and most convincing mystery of our time.
-The Lord who speaks freedom in the ground of our being continues to speak to every person.
+The Lord, who speaks freedom in the ground of our being, continues to speak to every person.